integreat-io/integreat/README.md

 Integreat has an internal router that will ensure that the action is directed to the right source through action handlers, and will also queue actions when appropriate.
+The queueing features will probably be extracted as a middleware at some point, but the functionality will stay the same.

-It is possible to set up Integreat to treat one source as a relay for other sources, and schedule syncs between selected sources.
+It is possible to set up Integreat to treat one source as a store/buffer for other sources, and schedule syncs between the store and the other sources.

 Finally, there will be different interface modules available, that will plug into the `dispatch()` function and offer other ways of reaching data from the